needle-mirror/com.unity.ar-companion-core/Documentation~/object-capture-workflow.md

 > [!WARNING]
 > If you tap the **X** button at the top of the Object Capture view, any pictures you have taken for the current scan are discarded.

+## Adding the Object Capture package in Unity
+Since the Object Capture package is a preview package, it will not show up directly in the package manager.

+To install the Object Capture package
+- Open the Package Manager Window.
+- Click the **+** drop-down.
+- Choose **Add package from git URL...**
+- Type `com.unity.xr.object-capture` and press Enter.

 ## Tips for better object captures